florentroques/ai/README.md

 LLMs power many applications, such as AI chatbots and AI search engines.
 Some notable LLMs are GPT-3, GPT-4, LaMDA, BLOOM, and LLaMA.

 ## Programming languages
+Mojo: The Programming Language for AI That Is Up To 35000x Faster Than Python
 [Mojo](https://docs.modular.com/mojo/why-mojo.html) | [Medium post on the subject](https://medium.com/artificial-corner/mojo-the-programming-language-for-ai-that-is-up-to-35000x-faster-than-python-e68d1fba37db)
 Julia?